isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 ---------------

 "View Files" takes you to a new page where you can view the complete list of data files associated with your current the cohort.
  The file list page provides a paginated list of files available with all samples in the cohort.
-Here, "available" refers to files that have been uploaded to the ISB-CGC Google Cloud Project, including both controlled and open access data.
+Here, "available" refers to files that have been uploaded to the ISB-CGC Google Cloud Project, including both controlled access and open access data.
 You can use the "Previous Page" and "Next Page" buttons to see more values in the list.

-You may filter on these files if you are only interested in a specific data type and platform.
+You can filter by Genomic Build either HG19 or HG38 and view which platforms and files are availible for the build selected.
+You may also filter on these files if you are only interested in a specific data type and platform.
 Selecting a filter will update the associated list.
 The numbers next to the platform refers to the number of files available for that platform.

 If there are files that contain read-level data, you will be able to select files to view in the IGV viewer by selecting check boxes beside the viewer and selecting "Launch IGV" button.
 Only if you have authenticated